Case Study

 The structure made sense on paper.
 The handoffs kept proving otherwise.

 The teams were experienced, committed, and used to operating at pace.
-On paper, the structure made sense.
+On paper, the structure looked workable.
 In practice, pressure was already distorting how work moved between functions.

-Handoffs were becoming less reliable, key details were being assumed rather than clarified, and the same points of friction kept resurfacing between teams who all felt they were doing their part.
+Handoffs were becoming less reliable.
+Key details were being assumed rather than clarified.
+The same points of friction kept resurfacing between teams who all felt they were doing their part.

 What Was Really Going On